Robertron624/interactive-comments/README.md

 - [How to setup Vue & Tailwindcss with Google Fonts and HSL color palette](https://medium.com/@saulchelewani/how-to-setup-vue-tailwindcss-with-custom-fonts-and-hsl-color-palette-cda43bf64fea#:~:text=According%20to%20Tailwind%20docs%2C%20we,color%20palette%20the%20framework%20offers.&text=We%20are%20taking%20that%20customization,Hue%2DSaturation%2DLightness) - This helped me to add custom fonts and colors to tailwindcss.

 - [Tailwind css official docs](https://tailwindcss.com/docs/) - This is essential for learning tailwindcss.

+- [DaisyUI - Modal](https://daisyui.com/components/modal/) - This is a tailwindcss component library that I used to style the remove comment modal.

 ## Author